cheerful/freckle-apidocs/layouts/invoice_customization_fields.md

     : *Optional* **string**
     : The custom currency symbol used in this invoice.
     : Defaults to the value used in a previous invoice for these projects.
-    : If no previous invoice is found, the currency symbol will automatically be selected based on the `currency_name`.
+    : If no previous invoice is found, the currency symbol will automatically be selected based on the `locale`.

     taxable_total
     : *Optional* **string**